ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2025-08-11.md

 #### Round Table

 Nils:
-* European FOSSGIS, Bosnien, small one
+* visited European FOSSGIS, Bosnien, small one
 * meet Tom Kralidis ... pygeoapi
 * Tom ... thinks about building a formal european organisation ...
-* the ESA etc might take over some of the community work doen by OGC
+* the ESA might take over some of the community work done by OGC
 * ESA is already funding/supporting FOSS4G software ... need a european slim organisation to make it easier.
 * OGC has changed ... moving to industrial focused topics
 * OSGeo might get a higher importance
 * Nils in contact with WMO for climate services ... also with Tom Kralidis (pygeoapi) ...
-Barcelona Super Computer is running the procect, ESMF involved
+Barcelona Super Computer is running the project, ECMWF involved

 Max:
 * pywps service is up and running again